 A lot of melted glacial water has floated to the ocean since the first days of Earth Day celebrations.
 Predictions have come and gone, and yet the world is still flowing right along.
 A little warmer, maybe, but still here.

 Early predictions from the first Earth Day in 1970 guaranteed that we would not be around until the year 2000.
 Some predictions had the world ending by 1985.
-Yet, here we are in 2018 and nothing much has really changed.
+AOC says we’ll be done for in 12 years.

 Do I believe that the earth might be a little warmer than it was in 1970?
 I guess it could be.
 I mean, I haven’t really been checking the temperature every day since I was three years old.
 But what I do know, is that we still have four seasons every year.
 Just like it’s always been, seasons change, and so will the epochs of nature.